md-mh/hr-care-backend/README.md

 ## Project Type
-This is human resource management software also known as pay software.
+This is human resource management software also known as payroll software.
 Using this software, a company can manage their employer details, attendance, leave, vacation, salary etc.

 ##  Goal
-This is human resource management software also known as payroll software.
-Using this software, a company can manage their employer details, attendance, leave, vacation, salary etc.
+Create a complete HRM system for any company to maintain a database of their employers, including daily attendance, personal information, performance, monthly Employer Salary Sheet prepare, etc

 ## This Application Features
 ### Employers panel: